Wellness Care Farm

 Each of us may differ in the domains we emphasize and the balance we seek among them.

 The Snuggle Stall: Private upclose and cuddly experience with the therapy animals.

 Meadow Walk: Walking trail through the pollinator and butterfly meadow.
 Donation welcome.

 Wellness Gatherings: Barnyard Yoga, Animal Assisted Mindfulness, Wild Forage Walk.

 Lavender Lounge: Private garden that includes hammocks, camper trailor, lavender garden, fire pit and the snuggle stall.
-(Opening 2018)
+Seasonal.
+(Opening 2019)